mighty-p/t2scan/README.md

 I don't recommend appending the new channels directly to your channels.conf. t2scan may find duplicate channels or channels you are not interested in.
 Therefore my recommendation is to copy & paste only those channels that you need.

+To scan only for DVB-T2 channels:

+./t2scan -t2

+To scan only for DVB-T (but not DVB-T2) channels:

+./t2scan -t1

+To scan only channels 21 to 49:

+./t2scan -k21 -K49

 Per default, t2scan takes a channel list for Germany to scan.
 This should, however, also be OK in some other countries in Europe.
 For me, it also worked in Luxembourg and France.